 - Lastly, always use disease-resistant suckers as possible if you can.

-This is a random type of disease, which means that it can occur during the growth of bananas.
+This is a random type of disease that can occur during the growth of bananas.

 This disease is usually spread by aphids and can even attack young shoots.
-The infected plants may fail to reproduce and or even produce small, hardy bananas.
+The infected plants may fail to reproduce or produce small, hardy bananas.

 How to get rid of the bunchy top virus